Beastplay1/b01lersCTF-Writeups/rev/class-struggle.md

 We have an array "gnmupmhiaosg" containing 45 transformed byte values.
 Our goal is to reverse transformations to recover a 45-character flag.
+The original flag underwent operations including XOR with a position-based value, left rotation, addition, nibble manipulation, and right rotation.

 ## Solution